DanThrane/jolie-package-manager/configuration/using_language_integration/README.md

   2. Should all configurable constructs be marked as external before they can be configured?
   3. Constants are already configurable with the `-C` command line argument.
-The idea of having to expliclty mark construct as configurable goes against the functionality provided by `-C`.
+The idea of having to explicitly mark construct as configurable goes against the functionality provided by `-C`.
 How should we handle this behavior going forward, if we choose to require each construct to be marked?
   4. Should user defined types be allowed in configuration?
   5. Is there any reason for configuring both constants and variables?
 Should configuration variables be changed at run-time?